BYee7127/DowntimeProjects/Santuary/Resources/README.txt

 Created - December 8, 2017 12:27
 View
 	Initialize the form
-	Initialize all the member variables, if any
-	Call to add a menu to the panel
+	Initialize all the member variables, if any - use a helper method if too many Call to add a menu to the panel
-		All Menu is is a blank/colored background with a title and a start button
+		All Menu is is a blank/colored background with a title and a start button Background color should be a lawn green or a darker green Extends panel so it can use the double buffered feature

+Recall:
+	View is what the user sees
+	Controller takes in the user's input
+	Model is where the majority of the work takes place

 Project Sanctuary
 	Startup project/View of the solution